 - A heart tracing (electrocardiogram, or ECG).
 This can be useful.
 However, a routine ECG may be normal if you have angina.
 In fact, more than half of people with angina have a normal resting ECG.

 How do doctors know that I have angina?

 In many cases doctors make the diagnosis based on the typical symptoms.
 No further tests may then be necessary.
 Tests are advised in some cases when the diagnosis is not clear, or sometimes to assess the severity of the condition.
 The tests that you have will depend on what is available locally and whether the test is suitable for you.
 One or more of these may be advised:

-- A magnetic resonance imaging (MRI) scan can also show how your heart works under stress, as above.
-Some people may find MRI scans difficult.
-You need to lie very still in a confined space.
+- A magnetic resonance imaging (MRI) scan can also show how your heart works under stress.

 Exercise tolerance testing has been used for many years to diagnose and assess the severity of angina.
-This is an ECG taken whilst you run on a treadmill, or bike.
-Certain changes in the pattern of the ECG that occur with exercise are typical in people with angina.
-However, this test is done less often these days due to more modern tests (described above) becoming available.
+However, this test is done less often these days due to more the more modern tests (listed above) becoming available.

 What can I do to help with angina?

 Certain risk factors increase the risk of more fatty patches or plaques (atheroma) forming, which can make angina worse.
-See separate leaflet called Preventing Cardiovascular Diseases for more details.
+See the separate leaflet called Cardiovascular Disease (Atheroma) for more details.